asamy/ksm/README.md

 - APIC virtualization (Experimental, do not use)
 - VMX Nesting (Experimental, do not use)

+For VMFUNC to work, at least Haswell is required, for #VE to work, at least Broadwell is required (Backward compatibility for both is also supported), consult your processor specification for more information.

 ## Requirements

 - An Intel processor (with VT-x and EPT support)